Disalo/Dev_Test/README.md

-# Python Packge Example
+# ETL Job from multible sources with three different data formats

-## Here is an simple example creating python package using 'setup tools' as a package to install locally.
+## Here is an example is to simulate of extracting, transforming and loading process of data in .csv, .json and .xml formats from nine different sources.